hashicorp/terraform/website/docs/commands/validate.html.markdown

 The command-line flags are all optional.
 The available flags are:

-* `-config-only` - If specified, the command will check basic syntax of the config only.
-It will not check that required variables have been specified.
+* `-check-variables=true` - If set to true (default), the command will check whether all required variables have been specified.

 * `-no-color` - Disables output with coloring.